top of page

 Following the death of her dad 10 years ago, and after being so well looked after by the Funeral Director dealing with all the arrangements, she then felt, if she ever changed direction in her employment, a Funeral Directors would be the place she would love to work.

-She is thoroughly enjoying being part of a small family business, whom she feels are 100% committed to the families they look after with such tender care and compassion and feels it is an honour and privilege to be able to work alongside the rest of the team, helping to look after families and their loved ones in our care.
+She thoroughly enjoys being part of a small family business, whom she feels are 100% committed to the families they look after with such tender care and compassion and feels it is an honour and privilege to be able to work alongside the rest of the team, helping to look after families and their loved ones in our care.

 Olivia Gate